openandclose/tosixinch/docs/intro.rst

 * Many related applications seem to concentrate on major new sites, parsing specific article pages or RSS for the target htmls.
-  This script doesn't have special functionalities for these sites.
+  This program doesn't have special functionalities for these sites.
   It is rather for more static reading contents, like personal blogs or technical documents.

-* Extraction is the most important part of the script.
+* Extraction is the most important part of the program.
   But it is done by very simple and predetermined method.

   1. Parse html text as DOM elements tree (by ``lxml``).